linuxmint/doc-user-guide/docs/upgrade20.rst

 How to upgrade to Linux Mint 20
 ###############################

-This page explains how to upgrade to Linux Mint 20.
+This page explains how to upgrade from Linux Mint 19.3 to Linux Mint 20.

 Requirements
 ============